23 of the Best Types of Orchids to Grow as Houseplants

 Hailing primarily from low-altitude areas in the subtropics and tropics, the Vanda genus consists of 85 species native to Australia and Asia.

 These monopodial orchids have large, aerial roots and grow on trees or rocks in the wild.
-Typically tall plants with the largest species reaching six feet in height, some grow to a mature stature of only a few inches.
+Typically tall plants with the largest species reaching six feet in height, some grow to only a few inches.

 Leaf type varies among vandas.
 Some are strap shaped and leathery, others have terete (pencil-shaped) leaves, and some have semi-terete leaves.
 In general, the foliage has a medium green hue.